zhihanyang2022/alpha-zero/README.md

 # Alpha Zero

-A chess agent that follows from the Alpha Go Zero paper but is a lot simpler.
+A chess agent that follows from the Alpha Go Zero paper but is a slightly simpler.

 By "simpler", I mean that the only difference is that this agent does not use MCTS and instead uses Monte Carlo rollouts which are (1) easier to implement and (2) cleaner conceptually.